ask-elxr/Elxr-avatar/replit.md

 # Overview

-This project is a full-stack AI avatar chat platform that integrates HeyGen's streaming avatar technology with Claude Sonnet 4.5 AI and real-time Google web search.
-It features a React frontend and a Node.js/Express backend, enabling intelligent conversations with a Mark Kohl-personality-driven avatar.
+This project is a full-stack AI avatar chat platform that integrates HeyGen's streaming avatar technology for video/audio rendering with Claude Sonnet 4.5 AI for all text generation and intelligence.
+The system features a React frontend and a Node.js/Express backend, enabling intelligent conversations with personality-driven avatars (Mark Kohl, Willie Gault, June, Ann, Shawn, Thad).
+Voice input uses browser Web Speech API for transcription, ensuring all AI responses come exclusively from Claude Sonnet 4.5.
 The avatar utilizes a Pinecone knowledge base and current web information for informed responses, supporting multi-mentor configurations and personal knowledge base integration.
 Key features include comprehensive HeyGen credit tracking, configurable thresholds, automatic circuit breaking, and per-user rate limiting to manage costs.

 # User Preferences